 PAAM offers numerous opportunities to learn more about anthroposophic medicine wherever you are.
 Webinars, taught by highly-qualified and well-experienced anthroposophic physicians allow you the chance to learn more about specific relevant clinical approaches to various medical conditions.
 Telephone discussion groups, hosted by insightful practitioners, offer you the opportunity to be part of the conversation, to ask questions, and to meaningfully contribute to a fuller understanding of anthroposophic approaches.

-PAAM Training Webinar Series: Learning the Language of Healing Plants
+PAAM Training: Learning the Language of Healing Plants

 Pre-requisite Training: attendance of at least two years of IPMT meetings (or equivalent training).
 It is strongly recommended that participants have also completed a year of clinical mentoring.
 Participants are expected to have a working understanding of the 4-fold and 3-fold approaches in anthroposophic medicine coming into the course.
 Preparatory reading materials and resources will be provided before each session.